YconquestY/cs-629/README.md

 For instance, you might find the following type useful:
 `typedef enum { Invalid, Clean, Dirty} LineState`

+Note: you cannot use two port BRAMs in this lab.

 # Running tests

 To test the cache in isolation, we have made one randomized test.
 It only tests functional correctness.
 The test does not check the sizes/kind of cache chosen, etc... all those things will be discussed during checkoffs.